10 Website Design Tips

 The design of your website boils down to two things: Get found.
 Look good.

-The World Wide Web is now a vast sea of information, but it used to be only a small pond.
+Today, the World Wide Web is a vast sea of information, but it used to be only a small pond.
 In the early 2000s, the company with the prettiest website always won.
-Today, the company that lands on the top of Google search rankings wins.
-(Bonus points if your website lands in top search results and looks good.)
+Today, the company that lands on the top of Google search rankings AND has a great looking website wins.

 When having your website developed, keep in mind that your number one audience is the search engine.
-Human beings are secondary.
-But as far as humans go, you need to understand that people won’t spend much time searching for you on the web and they certainly won’t go to the second page of Google to find you, so search engine optimization (SEO) is necessary just so you can be found.
+If Google can’t find your website, neither will humans.
+People won’t spend much time searching for you on the web and they likely won’t go to the second page of Google to find you, so search engine optimization (SEO) is necessary just to be found.

 Website Design Do’s: